gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 | Pause-instead-of-unsubscribe to reduce churn                                       | BlueFox Email        |
 | All features available on the free tier                                            | BlueFox Email        |

 Both platforms can send email well.
-The decision usually comes down to whether you want a broad marketing suite (Mailchimp) or a focused, per-send-priced email platform (BlueFox Email) — and what your contact-to-send ratio looks like.
+The decision usually comes down to whether you want a broad marketing suite (Mailchimp) or a focused, per-send-priced email platform (BlueFox Email), and what your contact-to-send ratio looks like.

 <GlossaryCTA/>